-(according to the USDA) for adults up to age 50 is 25g for women and 38g for men.
+The US daily recommend fibre intake, for adults up to age 50, is 25g for women and 38g for men.
 A medium sized apple, banana or orange provides approx. 3 to 4g of fibre; a single portion of rice could easily be double.
 This may not seem significant but it is.
 Similarly changing from white to wholemeal pasta makes a positive difference.
 Not only does fibre keep you 'regular' it also feeds the vitally important gut microbiome, the healthy bacteria that live in our digestive tract and support our physical and mental health.
 Plus consider the other health benefits from the micro and phytonutrients and you can understand why switching from white to brown rice makes sense.

 The brands of rice here are representative of those available in my local supermarkets.
 What is available locally to you?
 What are the differences in fibre content, and, colour?

 We never enjoyed brown rice until we made a concerted effort to try it.
 I found that it took me a week or so to get used to its nutty texture and flavour.
 Now I love it and even experiment with different types to explore their flavours.
 When I eat out I also ask if there is a brown rice option.
 Sometimes it is.
 And, we still enjoy white rice too.

 Your health, physical – mental – social - is complex and affected by multiple factors within and outside of your control.
 Our consults and programmes address the whole person, the root causes of ill health and maximising your health, performance & vitality.